khatiba/Traffic-Sign-Classifier/readme.md

 #### 1. Preprocessing Data Sets

-First step was grayscaling the images to increase performance during training.
+The first step is grayscaling the images to increase performance during training.
 However, there may be some cases where the color can be significant, although I haven't explored this.

-The image is also normalized to improve training performance.
+The image is also normalized to improve training performance, making the grayscale pixel numerical values between **0.1-0.9** instead of the range from **0-255**.

 Here is an example of a traffic sign image before and after grayscaling and normalization.